 - Family values are very important to Spanish speakers.
 It is not uncommon for more than one generation to live together.
 Also, child-rearing is the responsibility of the whole (extended) family.
 Traditional values are very important, and women are not quite as liberated in some communities.
 In fact, when more than one Spanish speaker comes to you, you should address the person who speaks to you.
-If no one says anything, you should speak to the oldest male. - You may notice that more than one person comes to an appointment because they support one another.
+If no one says anything, you should speak to the oldest male. - You may notice that more than one person comes to drop-off/pick-up a prescription because they support one another.
 They will often interpret for one another (children are used, as well, to interpret).
 You shouldn't rely solely on a child's interpretation, as a child may not understand the healthcare issues or medical terminology. - Trust, honor, respect, and loyalty are very important to Spanish speakers.
 They will typically show you respect for your position of authority, will take you seriously, do as you say, and return if you are helpful to them (even if you speak a little Spanish to them).
 They will also tell their friends!
-They are terrific repeat customers and sources for referral customers. - Spanish speakers typically stand closer together when they are speaking.
-This "interpersonal" distance is sometimes uncomfortable for English speakers.
-However, if you back up, they will just step forward!
-Note that while this is certainly the case under normal circumstances, social distancing guidelines currently in place due to COVID-19 should be followed.
+They are terrific repeat customers and sources for referral customers.